abhay1704/abhay1704/README.md

 ## About Me

 I'm a Final year B Tech Computer Science(2021 - 25) student with a passion for web development and machine learning.
-I enjoy exploring new technologies and continually strive to improve myself, especially in areas like communication and attentiveness.
+I enjoy exploring new technologies and continually strive to improve myself.

 - 🌐 **Web Development:** Proficient in HTML, CSS, JavaScript, and React.
 - 💻 **Programming Languages:** C++, Python, JavaScript.